RagnarGrootKoerkamp/sassy/README.md

 <sup>1</sup> See [IUPAC nucleotide codes](https://www.bioinformatics.org/sms/iupac.html) for details.

-When using Sassy as Rust library you can also implement a custom $\texttt{Profile}$.
+When using Sassy as Rust library you can also implement a custom Profile.

 ---